matteoramazzotti/miRama/README.md

 # miRama
-Scripts for microRNA analysis from NGS
+Scripts for microRNA analysis from NGS (work in progress)